 I will keep amping this up.
 You do not want to see that happen.

 Top / Featured Image Credits- Screen cap of You Might Rabbit You Might on YouTube most likely illegal reuse of YouTube Standard License.
 At least I’m honest.

-The post "You Can Try and Hide in the Stove, But I’m Coming Looking For Your Stories" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2015/08/hide-in-the-stove/) on August 11, 2015.
+The post "You Can Try and Hide in the Stove, But I’m Coming Looking For Your Stories" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2015/08/hide-in-the-stove/) on August 11, 2015.